garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     * - Sr. No.
       - Description
     * - | (2)
-      - In the above example, ``"OrderRepository.findAllByStatusCode"`` is specified as the query name for Lookup.
+      - In the above example, ``"OrderRepository.findAllByStatusCode"`` is specified as the Lookup name for the query.

 |